WildGeeseSeattle/wildgeeseseattle.github.io/content/Joyce/Bloomsday/2019/press-release.md

 The [Wild Geese Players of Seattle](http://www.wildgeeseseattle.org/) join Bloomsday celebrations across the globe honoring *Ulysses'* author James Joyce.
-Our 22nd annual staged reading of selections from the book will be held on Bloomsday, Sunday, June 16th at 2:00pm in the Microsoft Auditorium at the [Seattle Central Library](http://www.spl.org/calendar-of-events), 1000 Fourth Ave, Seattle, WA 98104.
+Our 22nd annual **staged reading** of a chapter from the book will be held on Bloomsday, Sunday, June 16th at 2:00pm in the Microsoft Auditorium at the [Seattle Central Library](http://www.spl.org/calendar-of-events), 1000 Fourth Ave, Seattle, WA 98104.
-We will also be reading excerpts from the chapter at 6:00pm on Friday, June 14th, at [Folio Seattle](http://www.folioseattle.org/), 93 Pike St #307, Seattle, WA 98101.
+We will also be reading excerpts at 6:00pm on Friday, June 14th, at [Folio Seattle](http://www.folioseattle.org/), 93 Pike St #307, Seattle, WA 98101.